-We asked Jose a few questions that we thought others would find helpful and interesting.
+We asked Jose a few questions about entrepreneurial opportunities that we thought others would find helpful and interesting.
 Read on my friends…

 Q: Please write us a little something about yourself and your company in this space here…

 A: My name is Jose Whitner.
-I am a proud father of three wonderful children and have been married to my wife Joy for twenty-five years.
+I am a proud father of 3 wonderful children and have been married to my wife Joy for twenty-five years.